Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Reports can be generated for a single report variant, or for all classes.

 Suppose if we chose the root module as the merging module.
-Let's say we want to generate a report for the `foo` report:
+Let's say we want to generate a report for the `debug` report:
-- To generate JaCoCo-compatible XML report, call `:koverXmlReportFoo` Gradle task
+- To generate JaCoCo-compatible XML report, call `:koverXmlReportDebug` Gradle task
-- To generate HTML report, call `:koverHtmlReportFoo` Gradle task
+- To generate HTML report, call `:koverHtmlReportDebug` Gradle task
-- To validate verification rule specified in project in [verification block](#specify-verification-rules-for-named-variant), call `:koverVerifyFoo` Gradle task
+- To validate verification rule specified in project in [verification block](#specify-verification-rules-for-named-variant), call `:koverVerifyDebug` Gradle task
-- To generate binary report in IC format, call `:koverBinaryReportFoo` Gradle task
+- To generate binary report in IC format, call `:koverBinaryReportDebug` Gradle task, for more info refer to the [relevant section](#binary-reports)
-- To print coverage to the log, call `:koverLogFoo` Gradle task
+- To print coverage to the log, call `:koverLogDebug` Gradle task

 *the general rule is that the name of the report variant is always added at the end

-Running one of these tasks automatically triggers the launch of all test tasks for `foo` report variant in all merged module.
+Running one of these tasks automatically triggers the launch of all test tasks for `debug` report variant in all merged module.
-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 If reports are needed for all classes in the merged modules, then:
 - To generate JaCoCo-compatible XML report, call `:koverXmlReport` Gradle task
 - To generate HTML report, call `:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:koverVerify` Gradle task
-- To generate binary report in IC format, call `:koverBinaryReport` Gradle task
+- To generate binary report in IC format, call `:koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLog` Gradle task

 Running one of these tasks automatically triggers the launch of all test tasks in all merged module.
-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 #### Example
 The full example for multi-module Kotlin+Android project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject) and [here — with custom report variants](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject-custom).